 Payment and Monetization Options

 Podia allows you to offer products with installment-based pricing.
-You can choose to offer only a payment plan or both payment options to let customers decide between paying in full or through installments.
+You can choose to provide only a payment plan or payment options to let customers decide between paying in full or through installments.

 Podia integrates with Stripe and PayPal.
 Payments are processed and delivered to your account immediately after a sale.